makersacademy/news-summary-challenge/README.md

 # Will's Readme - News Summary challenge

+## Context

+A challenge to create a small single-page web-app that retrieves data from an external API.
+For me this was a first time for a number of things:
+* connecting to an API myself
+* doing so using vanilla JS
+* using any form of CSS to give even basic consideration to the presentation

+### API details
+* Requests sent to the Guardian API (via a heroku-hosted app, which assigned an API key)

 ## To Run

+The one dependancy is HttpServer (for installation instructions, go to: https://www.npmjs.com/package/http-server).

 To run via HttpServer:
 * Navigate to root/views
 * Run the command `npx http-server`
-* Navigate to one of the indicated URLs from your browser
+* Navigate to one of the URLs indicated in the terminal using your browser

 ## Completed
 * User story 1